jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 ![Screenshot of sales on ConvertKit Commerce for Vim for VSCode](./vim-vscode-sales.png)

 Honestly, this shocked me.
 I didn't realize that many people would buy it.
-I received a lot of positive feedback on it as well, which made me happy:
+I received a lot of positive feedback on it as well, which filled me with joy:

 https://twitter.com/swyx/status/1302050517892263936?s=20